 Course title Business Consulting Lab

 Course code 25454

 Scientific sector SECS-P/08

 Degree LM-77 Accounting and Finance

-Semester 2 nd semester, ay 2022/2023
+Semester 2 nd semester, ay 2023/2024

 Year 2 nd

 Credits 3

 Modular No

 Total lecturing hours 36

 Total lab hours -

 Total exercise hours -

-Attendance Because of the Laboratory character of this course which contains active work 'beyond' regular lectures with firms and organizations, and a possible collaboration with international students from Baruch college full commitment and active participation is needed those students who work on client projects, as it is crucial to achieve the learning objectives associated with the specific purpose and design of the course (e.g. interaction, teamwork, negotiation).
-There is the need to notify the lecturer until mid December latest regarding the decision to attend and participate as a full team member as to come up with ideal client - students match-ups.
-Those students who decide to take the course, but are neither willing or able to attend/participate, should indicate these in written form before the start of the semester (latest end of February).
-They will be provided with a term assignment with a comparable workload and limited processing time, as a rule 3 months.
-Those who fail with the term assignment or bail out of the teams will be provided with a new assignment upon request
+Attendance Because of the laboratory character of this course which contains active off-campus / on-site work with firms and organizations, and a possible collaboration with international students from Baruch college full commitment and active participation is needed from those students who work on client projects, as it is crucial to achieve the learning objectives associated with the specific purpose and design of the course (e.g., interaction, teamwork, negotiation).
+There is the need to notify the lecturer until December, 20th regarding the decision to attend and participate as a full team member.
+Those students who decide to take the course -e.g., because it is mandatory- but are neither willing or able to attend/participate, should indicate these in written form before the start of the semester (latest: end of February).
+They will be provided with a term assignment with a comparable workload and limited processing time, i.e. 3 months.
+Those who fail with the term assignment or bail out of the assigned consulting project will be provided with a new

-Prerequisites Successful completion of the Ms course "Advanced Strategic Management" is highly recommended.
+Prerequisites assignment.
+Successful completion of the Ms course "Advanced

+• Strategic Management" is recommended.

 Course page Will be set up on OLE

-Specific educational objectives The objective of this laboratory is to apply and thereby broaden students' skills with regard to analyzing and crafting strategies, organizational structures, processes, information management and corresponding technologies.
+Specific educational The objective of this laboratory is to apply and thereby objectives broaden students' skills with regard to analyzing and crafting strategies, organizational structures, processes, information management and corresponding technologies.
+Additionally, soft-skills and interpersonal ability to communicate and negotiate should be developed and/or improved.